tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-joins/index.md

 </div>

 Company `A` matches correctly, but since we only joined on the company id, we get *multiple matches* for each of company `B`'s transactions and end up with more rows than we started with.
 This is a problem, as we were expecting a 1:1 match for each row in `transactions`.
-Multiple matches in equality joins like this one are typically unexpected -- in fact, many people don't even know this is possible even though it is technically default SQL behavior -- so we've also added a new warning to alert you when this happens.
-If multiple matches are expected, explicitly set `multiple = "all"` to silence this warning.
+Multiple matches in equality joins like this one are typically unexpected (even though they are baked in to SQL) so we've also added a new warning to alert you when this happens.
+If multiple matches are expected, you can explicitly set `multiple = "all"` to silence this warning.
 This also serves as a code "sign post" for future readers of your code to let them know that this is a join that is expected to increase the number of rows in the data.
 If multiple matches *aren't* expected, you can also set `multiple = "error"` to immediately halt the analysis.
 We expect this will be useful as a quality control check for production code where you might rerun analyses with new data on a rolling basis.

+## Inequality joins

 To actually fix this issue, we'll need to expand our join specification to include another condition.
 Let's zoom in to just 2021: